Maurice Edelman: Early life

 Maurice Edelman was born to a Jewish family in Cardiff in 1911.
 His parents had come to Wales seven years earlier, escaping the pogroms in Tsarist Russia.
 His father was a photographer.
 He was educated at Cardiff High School and Trinity College, Cambridge, where he was an Exhibitioner in Modern Languages (French, German and later Russian).
-He joined the plywood industry in 1931 as a company director and at the outbreak of the Second World War was engaged in research into the application of plywood and plastic materials to aircraft construction.
+He joined the plywood industry in 1931 as a company director, and at the outbreak of World War II was engaged in research into the application of plywood and plastic materials to aircraft construction.
 In 1933, he married Matilda "Tilli" Yeager, and they had two daughters.

 Writing career

 Edelman was a prolific journalist and author of several works of fiction and non-fiction.
 During the Second World War, he was a correspondent for Picture Post.
 His non-fiction works include France: The Birth of the Fourth Republic, and a biography of David Ben Gurion.
 He also produced screenplays for television broadcasts during the 1960s and 1970s.
 His novels include A Trial of Love (1951), Who Goes Home?
 (1953), A Dream of Treason (1954), The Happy Ones (1957), A Call on Kuprim (1959), The Minister (1961), The Fratricides (1963), The Prime Minister's Daughter (1964), All on a Summer's Night (1969), Disraeli In Love (1972) and Disraeli Rising (1975).

+C.P.
+Snow credited Edelman as helping him research his 1964 political novel Corridors of Power.

 Political career

 At the 1945 election Edelman was elected as Member of Parliament (MP) for Coventry West.
 In 1950 he won the new seat of Coventry North.

 He was a vice-chairman of the British Council and chairman of the Franco-British Parliamentary Relations Committee.
 Staunchly Pro-European, he was a founding member of the Council of Europe in 1949.
 A lifelong Francophile, Edelman was appointed Officier de la Légion d'Honneur in 1960, having previously been awarded Chevalier de la Légion d'Honneur in 1954.
+He was also president of the Anglo-Jewish Association, and an active member of the Friends of the Hebrew University.

 He appeared on the live television panel show What's My Line? from New York on 29 April 1962.

-He was also president of the Anglo-Jewish Association, and an active member of the Friends of the Hebrew University.

 Following further boundary changes in 1974, Edelman represented Coventry North West until his death, from an embolism, at Royal Brompton Hospital on 14 December 1975.
 His successor was Geoffrey Robinson, who won a by-election on 4 March 1976.